 Calcium is King – Calcium easily gets locked up in the soil by both Phosphates and Sulfates.
 This is why many fertilizers do not include it in combination with the other macro and micro nutrients.
 Plants use more Calcium than Phosphorus and nearly the same amount as Nitrogen so it is important to make sure it is highly available for uptake through the transpiration stream of the plant.

-- In Soil and Peat based mediums use Calcitic Lime to both buffer the soils pH and provide a form a Calcium that is immediately available to the plant.
+- In Peat based mediums use Lime or Oyster Shell powder to both buffer the soils pH and provide a form a Calcium that is immediately available to the plant.
+Read more about amending peat here.

 - Use a CalMag product to supplement your primary fertilizer.